rapidsai/docs/resources/github-actions.md

 Note that the custom channel for PR artifacts is needed in the build scripts _and_ the test scripts, for C++ _and_ Python.
 If building/testing a Python package that depends on a C++ library, it is necessary to use PR artifacts from that C++ library and not just Python (e.g. if testing `rmm` artifacts, you must use the corresponding `librmm` CI artifacts as well as `rmm`).
 In some repos, the `test_python.sh` is quite complicated with multiple calls to conda/mamba.
-We recommend that the Python and C++ artifact channels should be added to every call "just in case."
+We recommend that the Python and C++ artifact channels should be added to every call of `rapids-mamba-retry` / `rapids-conda-retry` "just in case."

 Note: By default `rapids-get-pr-conda-artifact` uses the most recent commit from the specified PR.
 A commit hash from the dependent PR can be added as an optional 4th argument to test with an earlier commit or to pin testing to a commit even if the dependent PR is updated.
 ## Skipping CI for Commits